 Post Run Coffee

-Every week we grab a post parkrun coffee at Valentines Cafe (near the bandstand) - please come and join us
+Every week we grab a post parkrun coffee at the Valentines Park Café, near the start/finish area - please come and join us